grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 - An interval that specifies the frequency of [alert rule evaluation][alert-rule-evaluation] and a duration indicating how long the condition must be met to trigger the alert instance.
 - Other customizable options, for example, setting what should happen in the absence of data, notification messages, and more.

-Grafana supports two different alert rule types: Grafana-managed alert rules and Data source-managed alert rules.
+Grafana supports two different alert rule types: Grafana-managed alert rules and data source-managed alert rules.

 ## Grafana-managed alert rules